HDFGroup/hsds/docs/kubernetes_install_azure.md

 2. azure-conn-str: the AZURE_CONNECTION_STRING value
 3. azure-ad-ids: AZURE_APP_ID and AZURE_RESOURCE_ID (optional)

 HSDS accounts can either be set by creating the user-password secret, or by using Azure Active Directory (AD).
-If using AD exclustively, set the ADMIN_USER to a valid AD username.
 See [Azure Active Directory Setup](azure_ad_setup.md) for instructions on using AD.

 To use user-password secret, first create a text file with the desired usernames and passwords as follows: